usdot-fhwa-stol/carma-analytics-fotda/src/j2735-pcap/README.md

 - `--tx-pcap`: the earlier/source capture point
 - `--rx-pcap`: the later/downstream capture point
-- A matched message with latency above `--drop-threshold-ms` (default 200ms) is counted as a drop, not a latency sample — it's stale by then.
 - Requires `tshark` and `pycrate` (see `requirements.txt`); does not require `pyshark`.

 ### Version